syedhali/EZAudio/README.md

 ##Examples & Docs

 Within this repo you'll find the examples for iOS and OSX to get you up to speed using each component and plugging them into each other.
 With just a few lines of code you'll be recording from the microphone, generating audio waveforms, and playing audio files like a boss.
 See the full Getting Started guide for an interactive look into each of components.
+Documentation will be hosted very soon on Cocoadocs!

 **_EZAudioCoreGraphicsWaveformExample_**